Carreau/ipython-wiki/Dev:-GitHub-workflow.md

 ## Milestones

-* 100% of confirmed issues should have a milestone
+* 100% of confirmed issues should have a milestone.
 * An issue should never be closed without a milestone.
+* All pull requests should have a milestone.
-* All issues closed should be marked with the next release milestone or **noaction**.
+* All issues closed should be marked with the next release milestone, next backport milestone, or **no action**.
 * Open issues should only lack a milestone if:
     - more clarification is required (label: `needs-info`)
-* In general, there will be three milestones with open issues:
+* In general, there will be four milestones with open issues:
+    - **next minor release**.
+This milestone contains issues that should be backported for the next minor release.
+See [below](#backporting) for information on backporting.
-    - **next release**.
+    - **next major release**.
 This should be the default milestone of all issues.
 As the release approaches, issues can be explicitly bumped to next release + 1.
-    - **next release + 1**.
+    - **next major release + 1**.
 Only issues that we are confident will *not* be included in the next release go here.
-This milestone should be mostly empty until relatively close
+This milestone should be mostly empty until relatively close to release.
     - **wishlist**.
 This is the milestone for issues that we have no immediate plans to address.
-* The remaining milestone is **noaction** for open or closed issues that require no action:
+* The remaining milestone is **no action** for open or closed issues that require no action:
     - Not actually an issue (e.g. questions, discussion, etc.)
     - Duplicate of an existing Issue
     - Closed because we won't fix it
-    - When an issue is closed with **noaction**, it means that the issue will not be fixed, or it was not an issue at all.
+    - When an issue is closed with **no action**, it means that the issue will not be fixed, or it was not an issue at all.
 * When closing an issue, it should always have one of these two milestones:
+    - **next backport release** because the issue has been addressed
-    - **next release** because the issue has been addressed
+    - **next major release** because the issue has been addressed
     - **noaction** because the issue *will not* be addressed, or it is a duplicate/non-issue.

 In general: When in doubt, mark with **next release**.
 We can always push back when we have more specific plans for a given release.